• Skip to primary navigation

 Sidebar: What if Gamification Still Improves the Metric?

-I’ve heard some folks say, “I’m okay with gamification; if the number gets better, the team gets better.”
+I’ve heard some folks say, “I’m okay with gamification.
+If the number gets better, the team’s getting better.”
+That logic might work in the short term but breaks down over time.
+Here’s why:

-So, while gamification might improve the score, it doesn’t constantly improve the system and rarely as efficiently as intentional, transparent work on the problem.
+So, while gamification might improve the score, it doesn’t constantly improve the system and seldom as efficiently or sustainably.

 If the goal is long-term performance, trust the process.
 Let teams learn from the data.
 Don’t let the number become the mission.